pik-piam/lockfile-archive/README.md

 ```
 Rscript update_lockfiles.R
 ```
 This will create `conservative.renv.lock`: a snapshot of all pik packages and their (optional) dependencies on the current system without renv.
-Then it will switch into an renv including all these packages, update all packages, and create a snapshot of that renv, which is called `eager.renv.lock`.
+Then it will switch into an renv including all these packages, update all packages including from CRAN, and create a snapshot of that renv, which is called `eager.renv.lock`.
 Both lockfiles will be commited, a git tag with the current date is created, and pushed to this repo.